azzulada/Tracker-of-plastic-beads/README.md

 **5. Review of the tracking results:** Once the tracking is complete, a graph of the trajectory will be plotted automatically.
 The tracking results will be saved in the 'xcorr' and 'ycorr' variables, which contain the x and y coordinates of the particle at each time step.

 ----------------------------------------------------------------------------------------------------------------------------------------
-A demostration of the track of a particle is show in the next YouTube link: https://www.youtube.com/watch?v=1ctgU-AjPl0
+A demostration of the track of a particle is show in the following YouTube link: https://www.youtube.com/watch?v=1ctgU-AjPl0

 In case of any query write to azulmariabrigante@gmail.com, gabrielvolonnino@gmail.com, Cori.revora@hotmail.com